vertica/VerticaPy/EXAMPLE.md

-You already love the Virtual Dataframe, do you? &#128540;
+There's a lot to love in the Virtual DataFrame, isn't there? &#128540;

-If you want to share the object with a member of the team, you can use the following method.
+If you want to share the object with someone, you can use the following method to create a .vdf file.

 ```python
 x = titanic.to_vdf("titanic")
 ```

-We created a .vdf file which can be read with the 'read_vdf' function:
+We can then use 'read_vdf' function to view the Virtual DataFrame

 ```python